 Management measures from Amendment 1 (implemented in 1990) had a primary objective to stabilize long-term population levels of all reef fish species by establishing a spawning age survival rate to achieve at least 20% spawning stock biomass per recruit (SSBR), relative to the SSBR that would occur with no fishing.
 A framework procedure for the specification of the total allowable catch was created to allow for annual management changes.
 Measures in the Generic Sustainable Fisheries Act Amendment (with its associated EA, RIR, and RFA), were partially approved and implemented in November 1999.
-This amendment set the maximum fishing mortality threshold (MFMT) for gray triggerfish at $F{30\% SPR}$ .
+This amendment set the maximum fishing mortality threshold (MFMT) for gray triggerfish at F{30% SPR}.
 Estimates of the MSY, MSST, and optimum yield (OY) were disapproved because they were based on spawning potential ratio proxies rather than biomass based estimates.

 Amendment 30A (supplemental EIS/RIR/RFA) was developed in part to stop overfishing of gray triggerfish and rebuild the overfished stock.
 The amendment established the MSY, MSST, and OY status determination criteria disapproved in the Generic Sustainable Fisheries Act Amendment, and set ACLs and AMs that were implemented in August 2008.
-Amendment 30A also established accountability measures (AMs) for the recreational and commercial sectors.
+Amendment 30A also established AMs for the recreational and commercial sectors.
 The recreational sectors AMs were later modified in Amendment 37 so they are not discussed further here.
 The commercial sector AMs included in-season measures that resulted in closing the fishing season if landings were projected to reach the ACT (quota).
-Amendment 30A also included post-season AMs, if commercial landings exceed the commercial ACL at the beginning of the following fishing year the commercial ACL and ACT (quota) will be reduced by the amount of the overage
+Amendment 30A also included a post-season AM for the commercial sector, such that if commercial landings exceed the commercial ACL, reduce the commercial ACL and ACT (quota) at the beginning of the following fishing year by the amount of the overage.